 - For the purpose of direct marketing (including profiling);

 Security precautions in place to protect the loss, misuse, or alteration of your information

 We take our responsibilities to under data protection legislation very seriously, and we will apply appropriate technical and organisational measures to ensure your personal information is secure.
 For example, we have a number of policies, procedures, and templates in place in relation to protecting personal data, in addition to systems to ensure that access to personal information is restricted to authorised individuals on a strictly need-to-know basis.
-We also ensure all employees complete new starter training and annual refresher training on data protection.
+We also ensure all staff complete new starter training and annual refresher training on data protection.

 When we need to share personal data with third party suppliers, our relationships are governed by our contracts with them which include strict data sharing and confidentiality protocols.

 We only hold records during the period of our relationship and for a set period afterwards to allow us to meet our legal obligations including resolving any follow up issues between us.
 We have a Records Retention Schedule, which can be found on The Barnet Group’s intranet site, which sets out how long we keep different types of information for.
 We review our retention periods for personal information on a regular basis.

 Our website may contain links to other websites run by other organisations.
 We cannot be responsible for the privacy policies and practices of other sites even if you access them using links from our website.
 When you are transferred to another site by following an external link we recommend that you read their privacy statement on their use of your personal data.